Google Business Profile Optimization

 Google Business Profile Signals

 These are profile-specific and extremely powerful.
+They include:

 Proximity to the searcher